Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 Meditation improved my attention span and concentration levels so that I can filter out distractions easily and get things done!
 I’m no longer mentally scattered and can focus my energy to achieve my goals.

-Photo of Rebecca Michelle, an American mindfulness meditation teacher looking out into sea standing by the water.
+Photo of Rebecca Michelle, an American meditation coach looking out into sea standing by the water.

 If emotional awareness and expression is something you’ve struggled with like me, meditation can be one of the best tools for emotional regulation and stability.